ash/raku-course/docs/README.md

 ## Contributing, terms of use, and feedback

 The creation of the course is supported by the grant of [The Perl Foundation](https://www.perlfoundation.org).
 You can use the course for self-study or as a set of ready-to-use materials for teaching others.
+The commercial usage in classes is allowed without permission.
+Releasing the course as a separate product must be first negotiated with the author.

 The source files are available on GitHub: [github.com/ash/raku-course](https://github.com/ash/raku-course).
 Feel free to submit a pull request to correct the potential mistakes or typos or create an issue on GitHub if you want to discuss a broader subject.
 You can also contact the author by [e-mail](mailto:andy@shitov.ru).